 Develop Your Line

-After 9 years conducting my Rider’s Workshop, I have an insight.
+After conducting my Rider’s Workshop for over a decade, I have an insight.
 Here it is: If you want to take your motorcycling to the next level, develop your line.

 As soon as your motorcycle wheels start rolling, you are creating your line – intentionally or not.
 My experience is that most motorcyclists pay no attention to their line.
 They ask themselves, “Why pay attention to something new since I already know how to ride safely?”
 This is true of cruiser riders and sport-tourers alike.